 History of the Montpelier Races

-For more than 80 years, Montpelier, the former home of James Madison, has housed premier steeplechase racing.
+For 90 years, Montpelier, the former home of James Madison, has housed premier steeplechase racing.
 The Montpelier Hunt Races showcase some of the most prized racehorses in the world.
 The last private owner of the former President’s estate, Marion duPont Scott, founded the Montpelier Steeplechase Hunt Races with her brother in 1934. duPont Scott was an accomplished horsewoman who competed, bred and trained Thoroughbred horses on the property.
 Thoroughbreds are famous for speed and agility, making them the perfect horses for steeplechase racing. duPont Scott bequeathed the estate to the National Trust for Historic Preservation.
 It is now a National Historic Landmark, although the races live on.

 Today, the Races continue as a popular event for the National Steeplechase Association.
 The races also showcase a full day of exciting races, opulent vendors, and lavish tailgating.